-Today visitors to the Foundling Museum can see the art collection that was started by Hogarth and continues to grow with contemporary artists donating work, as well as learning about the hospital and some of the 25,000 children that it helped over the years.
+Visitors to the Foundling Museum today can see the art collection that was started by Hogarth and continues to grow with contemporary artists donating work, as well as learning about the hospital and some of the 25,000 children that it helped over the years.

 On the ground floor there is a gallery telling the stories of mothers and the children that they left behind.
 Mothers would leave a token behind, if circumstances changed they could come a reclaim the child by showing the matching token.
 Only the tokens of the unreclaimed children remain.
 It is heartbreaking to see so many and to know that there are many thousands more in the archives.

 The children slept in large dormitories, as you stand and look at the small bed a recording of some of the last children to live in the hospital is played.
 It was not a place of midnight feasts and jolly japes.

 First Public Art Gallery in London

 Hogarth and Lily Cole take up position on opposite walls in the room in which you enter the art gallery part of the museum.
 Hogarth’s morality tale looks down the room at a screen playing a short film by the former supermodel, that tells the heart rending story of women leaving their babies at the hospital.